PacktPublishing/Becoming-a-Rockstar-SRE/Chapter-9/automation-simulation-lab.md

 * SBOM

-1. To install `syft` CLI, follow the details from [here](https://github.com/anchore/syft#installation).
+1. To install `syft` CLI, follow the details from [here](https://github.com/anchore/syft#installation)

-2. To install `grype` CLI, use the instructions at this [link](https://github.com/anchore/grype#installation).
+2. To install `grype` CLI, use the instructions at this [link](https://github.com/anchore/grype#installation)

 ### Configuration

 * SBOM

-1. Change the enviromental variables accordingly inside `app-build.sh`:
+1. Change the enviromental variables accordingly inside `app-build.sh`

 ```shell
 export VERSION="0.1.3"